kevinmilner/cybershake-analysis/study_15_4/site_hazard_USC_ASK2014_Vs30Simulation/README.md

 **GMPE Epsilon:** *epsilon = (gmpe_IML - gmpe_mean)/gmpe_sigma*

-This simulation has at least 2 simulations per rupture, so we can calculate a 'simulation' mean/sigma for using in epsilon calculations.
+This simulation has at least 2 simulations per rupture, so we can calculate a 'simulation' mean/sigma for use in epsilon calculations.
 These disaggregations are labeled 'w/ sim dist for Epsilon':

 **Simulation Distribution Epsilon:** *epsilon = (sim_IML - sim_mean)/sim_sigma*